 Calif. lawmaker may propose tripling vehicle registration fees

 SACRAMENTO, Calif.
-(KFSN) -- A controversial plan to raise the cost of registering your car in California could soon be in the works in Sacramento.
+(KGO) -- A controversial plan to raise the cost of registering your car in California could soon be in the works in Sacramento.
 Even with the Democrats' new supermajority, there are doubts lawmakers will be able to push through another tax.

 In what could be the Democrats' first test in the new supermajority powers in the Legislature, a group called Transportation California has asked St. Sen. Ted Lieu, D-Torrance, to introduce legislation to triple the vehicle license fee you pay to register your cars.

 They want it to be a constitutional amendment so the money will dedicated to roads, which means voters would still have to approve it.
 The proposed formula is 1.35 percent of the value of the vehicle.
 It could raise as much as $4 billion a year for roads and public transit, both of which have been underfunded for years because of the budget crisis.

 "At this point, we think it is time to step up and try to address the state highway and local street and road repair needs," said Mark Watts from Transportation California.